The main aim of this act is to eliminate the loophole of late deliveries from the real estate sector of India.

 4.Carpet Area the carpet area is specifically defined in the Act.
 Now, builders or promoters won’t be able to include extra spaces that buyers are unaware of, in the carpet area and charge a higher amount to buyers.

 5.Punitive Measures: the punishment for failing to adhere to the Act has been made more stringent.
-Earlier, builder was subject to 3 years of imprisonment but now he would be imprisoned for 7 years if he violates the act and he would be also liable to pay 25 per cent of the fair market value of the property in picture.
+Earlier, the builder was subject to 3 years of imprisonment but now he would be imprisoned for 7 years if he violates the act and he would be also liable to pay 25 percent of the fair market value of the property in the picture.
 By imposing more restrictions on the builders, this Act aims to protect the interest of innocent buyers.

 Copyright © 2017 Rera Filing.
 All rights reserved.